kyletolle/the-mechanism-collection/index.md

 these cauldrons as an uproar.
 Forming a new chord in the Song that modified the undertones of the Cosmos.

-The Song's most undeniable trait imparted upon the foam.
-Persistence.
+The Song's most fundamental trait imparted upon the foam.
+Propagation.
 Forged through the Song and now aware of it.
 More than foam - beings.
 Progress now action, according to its own design.
 The Animate.